The ultimate relationship assessment

 Stage Three: A relationship of convenience

-In position three of this relationship test, you are in a relationship where, if you are really honest with yourself, you know it’s not the right relationship for you.
+In position three of this relationship assessment, you are in a relationship where, if you are really honest with yourself, you know it’s not the right relationship for you.
 But you stay because it is convenient.
-You stay because you have kids, because you have mutual friends, because of finances.
+You stay because you have kids, because you have mutual friends or because of financial restrictions.
 You don’t want to go through the pain of separation.
 You may still care for each other, but it’s nothing close to position one or two.
+You’ve fallen into bad habits that you aren’t sure how to change.

 Stage Four: Planning your escape

 In this position, you are planning your exit from the relationship.
 There may be some pleasure, at some points, but there is also pain.
 If you have even thought about ending the relationship, then you are in this position.
 You don’t have to have a concrete plan or even a final relationship assessment.
 You don’t have to even be thinking about the precise way that you will escape.
 In fact, few people are actively working on a plan to escape.
-But if you are even contemplating life without your partner, then you are in this position.
+But if you are even contemplating life without your partner, then you are in this position and should start seriously thinking about a way to leave the relationship.

 Stage Five: You are not in a relationship but want to be in one

-You may not be in a committed, exclusive relationship, but you desire this connection.
-You are craving this intimacy and this bond with a partner.
+You may not be in a committed, exclusive relationship, but you desire a close connection with someone.
+You are craving intimacy and a special bond with a partner.
 You have hope.
 You have faith.
-And you are open to finding your partner and establishing a real relationship with him or her.
+And you are open to finding your ideal partner and establishing a real relationship with him or her.

 Stage Six: You are not in a relationship and don’t want to be in one